Wood remembers. Each grain, each trace of moisture carries a history of touch, of air, of time.

 Daxophone

-Daxophone is a wooden beast that stirs my guts and flesh, reminding me of my own body.
+A wooden beast that stirs my guts and flesh, reminding me of my own voice.

 I was playing the daxophone and arbrasson with MaxMSP at the Experiments in Electronic Sound Festival (EESF) 2025, CalArts, Valencia, CA. I played the arbrasson acoustically and only hooked up the daxophone with my computer.
 I wanted to start without speaker and only focus on the reflection and resonance of the space.
 I was thinking a lot about how my gesture and sound could make us aware of the space that we all situated.